COVID-19 Response and Updates

-Be Prepared: Here are some helpful tools for you to plan ahead for your pets:
+Be Prepared: Here are some recommendations for you to plan ahead for your pets:

 Make sure you have up-to-date contact information for neighbors, friends and/or family members who can care for your animals in your absence.
 Have this information handy and easily accessible, for example put it in a visible location like your fridge.
 Have a conversation with these people to confirm they would be available to care for your pets if needed.

 Finally, as always, double check that your pet’s microchip has your current contact information registered (more info HERE), and that your animal’s collar has proper ID tags (if you don’t have tags, use a permanent marker to write your phone number on the collar).
 This will also help your neighbors get your pet back to you in the event they go missing, and will prevent them from having to enter the shelter.

 For more information about Coronavirus and Pets, please visit the CDC website at https://www.cdc.gov/coronavirus/2019-ncov/faq.html#animals

 How You Can Help

 Donate: Pets Lifeline relies on donor support.
 Revenue sources like camp, classes, and fundraisers have been reduced to protect public health, and we need your support now to continue to provide the care our dogs and cats need.
 Any amount you can spare will help.
 Click here to donate now.

 Pet Food Pantry: We are looking for cat and dog food donations to help those in need.
 You can order on both Amazon and Chewy and have it sent directly to our address at: 21045 Broadway, Sonoma, CA 95476.
 Or if you are shopping at Sonoma Pet Center, Pet Food Express or Brocco's Old Barn, they will hold your in-kind purchase for Pets Lifeline.